4d/docs/docs/Tags/tags.md

 <!--#4DHTML [Mail]Letter_type-->
 ```

-If the [Mail]Letter_type text field itself contains a tag, for example `<!--#4DSCRIPT/m_Gender-->`, this tag will be evaluated recursively after the interpretation of the `4DHTML` tag.
+If the `[Mail]Letter_type` text field itself contains a tag, for example `<!--#4DSCRIPT/m_Gender-->`, this tag will be evaluated recursively after the interpretation of the 4DHTML tag.

 This powerful principle meets most needs related to text transformation.
-Note, however, that in some cases you may need to prevent [malicious code](prevention-of-malicious-code-insertion) to be inserted.
+Note, however, that in some cases this can also allow malicious code to be inserted in the web context, [which can be avoided](WebServer/templates.md#prevention-of-malicious-code-insertion).

 ### Identifiers with tokens